Rowmotion and Increasing Labeling Promotion: Increasing labelings

 The set of weakly increasing labelings is again partially ordered by component-wise comparison, with join and meet given by taking maxima and minima componentwise (respectively), and meet irreducibles indexed by $(p,k)$ where $k\neq \max(R(p))$.

-\begin{definition} Given a consistent labeling function $R$, let $R(p)_{\geq k}$ be the smallest label of $R(p)$ that is larger than or equal to $k$, and let $R(p)_{\leq k}$ be the largest label of $R(p)$ less than or equal to k. \end{definition}
+\begin{definition} Given a consistent restriction function $R$, let $R(p)_{\geq k}$ be the smallest label of $R(p)$ that is larger than or equal to $k$, and let $R(p)_{\leq k}$ be the largest label of $R(p)$ less than or equal to k. \end{definition}

 \begin{definition} Let $P$ be a poset and $R$ a weakly-consistent map of possible labels.
 Then define $\Gamma'(P,R)$ to be the poset whose elements are $(p,k)$ with $p\in P$ and $k\in R(p)^*$, and covering relations given by $(p_1,k_1)\lessdot (p_2,k_2)$ if and only if either